Leocroce/amplify-cognito-ci-cd/README.md

 # amplify-cognito-ci-cd
-React App hosted by AWS Amplify and integrated with Cognito for access management
+React App with AWS Amplify and integrated with Cognito for access management